This module will:

 something he liked or being permitted to continue what he was doing.
 Based on the outcome of the

-With this information in hand, Jack’s support staff were to develop the summary statement shown in the table to the right.
+With this information in hand, Jack’s support staff were to develop the summary statement.

 Frequently Asked Questions